 A struggle, a purpose, a mission.
 Call it what you want but you need something that wakes you up early on a morning and fires you up.

 Too often we get stuck in a routine of the mundane.
 We go through the motions without thinking or feeling.
-Before you know it ten years have past.
+Before you know it ten years have passed.

 You need a main focus in life.
 To right a wrong, change the zeitgeist, improve a situation.
 If ‘fine’ is the word to describe your current life then you’re in a rut.

 Fulfilment doesn’t come from comfort.
-It comes from having purpose.
+It comes from having a purpose.